fluxninja/aperture/docs/content/reference/configuration/agent.md

 Address to gRPC or HTTP(s) server listening in agent service.
 For connecting to FluxNinja Cloud Controller, the `endpoint` should be a `grpc/http2` address.
-For self-hosted controller, the HTTP protocol address must start with `http(s)://`.
+For self-hosted controller, the HTTP protocol address can start with `http(s)://`.

 </dd>
 <dt>heartbeat_interval</dt>